Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 The last steps in the setup process included removing the original dock from service and transferring the robotic vacuum to my kitchen floor.
 I then pressed the home button and watched as the robot glided toward its new dock.

-The first time the robot backed away from the dock to began cleaning, it paused for a few seconds to locate its position.
+The first time the robot backed away from the dock to begin cleaning, it paused for a few seconds to locate its position.
 This was because the original dock had been located in a different room.
 Once the robot established its position, its map was updated, and the robot no longer hesitated as it left the dock.

 Each time the robot returns to its dock, it climbs atop the ramp and begins to charge.
 Then, for about 15 seconds, the dock’s vacuum loudly sucks debris from the robot’s dustbin.